sdenier/Articles/distributed_reactive_loop/outline.md

 *Achieve resiliency without a name*

 En fait, c'est peut-être pas juste faire un système distribué avec des composants non-standard, c'est designer un système distribué en prenant en compte au plus juste ses règles customisées.

+Your mileage may vary.
+With our current experience, we may not make the same choice today.
+However, do not forget the power of imagination when trying to design and think about a distributed system.